-"Better" Government and The Way Ahead
+Section 1.
+Introduction and The Way Ahead

-THE THEME OF THIS FESTSCHRIFT is that economists and policymakers should debate less about whether it is desirable to have "more" or "less" government and instead focus on how to get "better" government.
-Some ideologues will always identify more with better while others will always identify less with better, but such dogmatic positions rarely contribute to our understanding or to improved public policy.
-More balanced observers like Ian Stewart will admit that in some situations a new government program is likely to add to overall welfare while in other situations it is the elimination of an existing program that will deliver the welfare benefits.
+The theme of this conference is that economists and policymakers should debate less about whether it is desirable to have "more" or "less" government and instead we should focus our debate on how to get "better" government.
+Some ideologues will always identify more with better while others will always identify less with better, but such dogmatic positions rarely contribute to our understanding or to better public policy.
+More balanced and objective observers like Ian Stewart will admit that in some situations a new government program is likely to add to overall welfare while in other situations it is the elimination of an existing program that will deliver the welfare benefits.
 Context matters.

-In my view-and I readily admit to having no credentials regarding the detailed functioning of government-better government can be viewed at two different levels of decision making, the "micro" and "macro" levels.
-At the micro level, the pursuit of better government requires that we design each of our public programs and policies to deliver the intended outcome in the most efficient or effective manner.
-We will naturally have some disagreements about how best to achieve such efficiency, but there should be little disagreement about the basic principle; who could justify using more resources rather than fewer to achieve a given policy outcome?
+In my view, "better" government can be viewed at two levels.
+At the micro level, the pursuit of better government requires that we design our public programs and policies to deliver the intended outcome in the most efficient or effective manner.
+We might have some disagreements about how best to achieve such efficiency, but I suspect there would be little disagreement about this basic principle.
 At the macro level, having better government means improving our determination about which activities we choose to locate in the public sphere and which ones we choose to leave to private agents.
-Though these decisions are bound to be both more complex and more controversial than the micro ones, a useful guiding principle is something like "government should only do what only government can do."
-I have been unable to establish the pedigree of this principle, but I first recall hearing it invoked by Paul Martin in the early 1990s.
-It seemed correct to me then, and the passage of time has not changed its basic appeal.
+Though this is bound to be more controversial than the micro-level concept, a useful guiding principle is something like "Government should only do what only government can do."
+Though I am unable to establish the pedigree of this principle, I first recall hearing it invoked by Paul Martin in the early 1990s.